anu-wandb/w-b-nvidia-isaac-lab-vla/README.md

 - **Sim container** (GPU 0): Runs Isaac Lab with the `Isaac-G1-ManipJointCtrl-v0` environment — a Unitree G1 robot at a table with a red cube
 - **Eval container** (GPU 1): Polls W&B for new `groot-bc-g1-trial` artifacts, downloads each checkpoint, runs 3 rollout episodes (3000 steps each), and logs videos + metrics back to W&B

-The eval loop runs continuously — as the BC sweep produces new checkpoints, they are automatically picked up and evaluated.
+The eval loop runs continuously — as the training produces new checkpoints, they are automatically picked up and evaluated.

 ---

-# Monitoring
+# View Logs

 ## Pod Status